hellerve/blog/wip/Scheme_Macros_I:_Modules.md

 come with a module system out of the box—both <a href="http://trac.sacrideo.us/wg/wiki/ModuleSystems">R7RS</a>
 and <a href="http://weitz.de/packages.html">Common Lisp</a> provide a
-facility for packaging and namespacing libraries and modules—, but it is still helpful to know how these abstractions are built and look from the inside.
+facility for packaging and namespacing libraries and modules—, but it is still helpful to know how these abstractions are built and how they look on the inside.

 The module system we're about to implement is a stripped-down, simplified version of the actual [zepto module system](https://github.com/zepto-lang/module).